immerselearning/server-build-notifier/README.md

 # server-build-notifier
-Chrome and Firefox extension aiming to show on each immerse server's login page a message saying if the server is up to date or if there are pending changes in TeamCity
+Chrome and Firefox extension aiming to show on each immerse server's login page a message saying if the server is up to date or if there are pending changes in TeamCity.

+Since Firefox are planning on deprecating their current extension system in favor of more Chrome-like system, I'll be following their experimental documentation to build for their upcoming system (planned for December 2015).
+That means that this extension will not work until then for Firefox users.
+I'd accept contributions if anyone is willing to set up code to get it working with the to-be-deprecated system.

 ===